scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

-astronomical file formats, including FITS-files, astronomical ASCII-tables, VOTables, and spectral maps; (2) perform a non-negative least-squares-like fit to the data, using highly oversampled precomputed PAHdb spectra, which contains much of the relevant molecular physics; and (3) produce user output in a consistent way.
+astronomical file formats, including FITS-files, astronomical ASCII-tables, VOTables, and spectral maps; (2) perform a non-negative least-squares-like fit to the data, using highly oversampled pre-computed PAHdb spectra, which contains much of the relevant molecular physics; and (3) produce user output in a consistent way.

 We will present specific results based on the use of the pyPAHdb suite